martijnversluis/ChordSheetJS/README.md

 ## CHORD\_STYLE : <code>string</code>
 <p>Chord type directive.
 Determines the type of chords used in the rendered chord sheet.
-Possible values are 'symbol', 'numeral' and 'number'</p>
+Possible values are 'solfege', 'symbol', 'numeral' and 'number'</p>

 **Kind**: global constant
 **See**: https://github.com/bettermusic/ChordSheetJS/issues/352